 - Consider equipment finance options (for things like computers, printers and even moving trucks) to improve cash flow and working capital

-- If you’re planning on buying a property, learn about property finance or get some professional advice
+- If you’re planning on buying a commercial property, learn about property finance or get some professional advice

 - How long the lease is and whether there are any options to extend